 If you still feel inclined to give your cat, let your furfriend indulge in a healthy cat treat that’s high in meat, low in carbs and has no added nonsense like sugar like our Anti Hairball Cat Treats that consist of 60% protein and will provide a stress free method of preventing hairballs all at the same time!

 Limit the amount to 10% of their overall diet to stay within the healthy guidelines.

 Diabetes type 2 is a serious feline disease as is with humans.
 However, with the correct management, diabetic cat food and starting on a gentle exercise routine will go a long way.
 Before your cat will be on track to the healthy life your furfriend deserves!

 In many cases, positively altering your cat’s diet can be an effective measure to combat diabetes.
-After switching to a diet which contains a lower amount of carbohydrates, medication is often not even needed.
+After switching to a diet which contains a lower amount of carbohydrates, medication may not be needed.

 Looking for diabetic cat food?

-If you are looking for diabetic cat food, we can help.
+If you are looking for diabetic cat food, we may be able to help.
 At Scrumbles, Our range of cat food is designed to keep your cat happy and healthy and promote gut health, with a high level of animal protein and digestive health ingredients like Slippery Elm and added probiotics.
 If you’d like to know more and understand if we’re suitable for your cat or have any other questions, drop us a line at email@example.com